Summary

 Treaties

 Kenya does not have any bilateral social security agreements.
-As such, expatriates working there will become liable to the limited contributions to the NSSF and NHIF, even if they remain liable to social security in their home country.
+As such, expatriates working there will become liable to the limited contributions to SHIF and the NSSF even if they remain liable to social security in their home country.

 Exemptions